break/datamod/README.md

 	•	/code/: Contains R Markdown files (.rmd) used for various data modeling assignments and projects.
 	•	/output/: Contains the rendered PDF versions of the .rmd files for easy viewing of code and results.
+ 	•	/data/: Contains the data that was provided outside of the existing libraries mentioned in the .rmd files.

 ## Course Overview